nomeski80/timestables_game/README.md

 * I found out how to print on multiple lines by using [Slack Overflow](https://stackoverflow.com/questions/34980251/how-to-print-multiple-lines-of-text-with-python)
 * How to clear the terminal code and instructions came from [Slack Overflow](https://stackoverflow.com/questions/2084508/clear-the-terminal-in-python)
 * Structure for this README doc was taken from [Git Hub readme-examples](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md#user-experience-ux)
-* I  would also like to give thans and credit to my mentor Graeme Taylor for his ongoing and continued support and guidance throughout all of my projects.
+* I  would also like to give thanks and give credit to my mentor Graeme Taylor for his ongoing and continued support and guidance throughout all of my projects.

 ## What went well, and what I'm still not happy with
 I had lots of grand ideas at the begning of the project as you can see from the flow chart .
 However, I had to end up scaling down the features of the application due to my current skills and understanding of Python and the amount of time I had left myself to complete the project.